lynnengelberts/quantum-sieving-for-codes-public/README.md

 # Code-based Near Neighbor Search

-This project analyses the asymptotic complexity of **quantum sieving algorithms** combined with **near-neighbor search (NNS)** to solve the decoding problem, which is highly relevant in the context of public-key code-based cryptography.
+This project analyzes the asymptotic complexity of **quantum sieving algorithms** combined with **near-neighbor search (NNS)** to solve the decoding problem, which is highly relevant in the context of public-key code-based cryptography.
 The goal is to compare the performance of various quantum sieving techniques when applied to near-neighbor search.
 For a detailed explanation and the theoretical background, please refer to the corresponding paper: [https://eprint.iacr.org/2024/1358](https://eprint.iacr.org/2024/1358).

 ## Project Dependencies